lm2343635/Grouper-Server/README.md

       - key(String): access key of group member
    - param:
       - share(String): the content of a share
-      - receiver(String): userId of the receiver, it's "*" if send to all
+      - receiver(String): node identifier of receiver, user "*" if send to all
       - messageId(String): messageId of the message which can be recovered by this share
    - return:
       - success(boolean)